From Device to Dynamics: An Iterative Architectural Framework for High-Performance Single-Photon Detection at Room Temperature: Methods and Results

-\qquad While Eq.~\eqref{DynamicSystem} describes the exact dynamics, an analytical solution is generally intractable.
-However, by employing the approximations in Eq.~\eqref{P_{s+1}} to \eqref{P'_{s+1}} together with the assumptions in Section~\ref{sec:Assumptions}, simplified bounds can be derived to elucidate the system behavior.
+While Eq.~\eqref{DynamicSystem} describes the exact dynamics of the ESPD framework, an explicit analytical solution for the iterated map is generally intractable.
+However, by employing the approximations in Eqs.~\eqref{P_{s+1}} to \eqref{P'_{s+1}} alongside the physically-motivated assumptions in Section~\ref{sec:Assumptions}, we can derive simplified bounds to elucidate the system's evolutionary behavior.